doableware/djongo/docs/docs/djongonxt/djongonxt.md

 toc: false
 ---

 > Features supported in DjongoNxt are not a part of the standard Djongo package.
-Visit the [sponsors page][sponsor_page] for more information.
+Visit the [support page][support_page] for more information.

 DjongoNxt is a Django and MongoDB connector for full featured database usage.
 It provides many features of MongoDB enabled through Django.
 It comes with support for: